Kipoureio

 Kipoureio or Kipourio (Κηπουρείο or Κηπουριό) is a village and a community of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Gorgiani, of which it was a municipal district and the seat.
-The 2011 census recorded 206 residents in the village.
+The 2021 census recorded 125 residents in the village.
 The community of Kipoureio covers an area of 40.285 km2.

+In the early nineteenth century, traveller William Martin Leake wrote Kipoureio was a Vlach village.
 According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 600 Greek Christians lived in the village in 1900.
+Historian Nicholas Hammond described Kipoureio as a Vlach village during his travels in the area during the interwar period.
+Historian Asterios Koukoudis states Kipoureio possibly experienced a process of assimilation, similar to the village of Mikrolivado.